Full transcript below:

 You know, if you are a lender or a regional lender who's investing in these markets, you have a fair amount of concentrated risk.
 For instance, when you have entire assets that are challenged—that may be an entire book of loans to a certain type of a particular market that's geographically concentrated.
 That may represent a certain measure of risk in its own right.
 So, measures of stability and underwriting and credit underwriting in the past, in some sectors, they no longer hold true.
 That world view of a certain stationarity is upended when we think about the dynamic nature of human-environmental conflict in relationships in the face of climate change.

 The impact of changing consumer preferences

-Brad: And what about the transitional risk, so, the effects of a shift toward a net zero system?
+Brad: And what about the transition risk, so, the effects of a shift toward a net-zero system?

 Controlling sub-systemic shocks